Back to All Events

 A delicious meal involving kimchi (in different forms) (and other ferments) awaits you at the lunch table to ensure you are inspired and energised for this unique event.

-• Come appropriately dressed in comfortable clothes and footwear ready make kimchi.
+• Come appropriately dressed in comfortable clothes and footwear ready to make kimchi.
 Please wear covered toed shoes.

 • Just wanted to say a massive thank you for Friday.
 Your passion and contagious enthusiasm truly inspired both the chefs and me.
 We had an incredibly enjoyable training session and gained a wealth of valuable insights about fermentation and gut health.
 I can't wait to see what the chefs do going forward with their newfound knowledge and skills within the BM restaurants. - BM Caterers